 - Live's "Lightning Crashes".
 It starts with the guitar, then at 0:26 the vocals, then 1:58 the bass, and finally at 2:27 the drums appear.

-- The Cure' "Just Like Heaven" starts with the bass, then drums come in, then the guitar, keyboards and finally the vocals by Robert Smith.
+- The Cure' "Just Like Heaven" starts with the drums, then the bass comes in, then the rhythm guitar, keyboards, lead guitar and finally the vocals by Robert Smith.

 - "The Examination" by His Name Is Alive starts with just synths, then gradually adds in guitar, bass, and drums with each measure, ending with the vocals.